iamjohncaleb/PRAY-NOW/README.md

 **PRAY NOW** addresses these challenges by providing an intuitive platform that allows users to:

-- **Manage Prayer Times**: Easily set and customize prayer times according to their location and personal preferences.
 - **Receive Notifications**: Get timely reminders for each prayer, ensuring they never miss a prayer.
 - **Track Prayer History**: Review and track past prayer schedules to reflect on consistency and devotion.
 - **Access Anytime, Anywhere**: Use the app on any device thanks to its responsive design.